 So, here’s our list of the top full-size family EVs you can currently buy.
 However, as the 2030 deadline on ICE car sales looms ever closer you can expect the competition for inclusion on this countdown to become increasingly fierce.

 It’s a sign of the fast-paced change in the automotive sector, as well as consumers' willingness to abandon the old certainties that Hyundai and Kia feature so high up this list.
 Unlike more cautious European brands, the Koreans have fully embraced electrification - and nowhere is the success of this approach more obvious than the Ioniq 5.

 Built on a bespoke EV model platform it features powerful 800V electrical architecture that allows for much faster charging.
 Currently this cutting edge technology is shared only with the Porsche Taycan and Audi E-tron GT, plus the closely related Kia models.
 As a slightly ropey analogy, it would be like Ford kitting out its original Focus with the twin-turbocharged flat-six of a contemporary Porsche 911 Turbo.
 Sort of.

-It's not just a technical exercise.
-The Ioniq 5 draws attention with its distinctive retro-futuristic design and modern, high-quality interior.
+It's not just a technical exercise either, because the Ioniq 5 draws attention with its distinctive retro-futuristic design (think space-age reimagining of the Lancia Delta) and modern, high-quality interior.